pavithraes/dask-blog/_posts/2022-08-08-understanding-meta-keyword-argument.md

 pandas.core.series.Series
 ```

 Here, the Dask DataFrame `ddf` has only one partition.
 Hence, `len(x)` on that one partition would result in a scalar output of integer dtype.
 However, when we compute it, we see a pandas Series.
-This conforms that Dask is coercing the outputs to pandas objects.
+This confirms that Dask is coercing the outputs to pandas objects.

 **Another note**, Dask Arrays may not always do this conversion.
-You can look at the API reference for your particular Array operation for details.
+You can look at the [API reference](https://docs.dask.org/en/stable/array-api.html) for your particular Array operation for details.

 ```python
 >>> import numpy as np